 - The seat cushion should stabilize your spine and engage your core as you sit.
 It might seem counterintuitive, but dispersing your weight over your core, not your spine, will make you more comfortable.
 This way, you will load and move from your hips while seated, thus stabilizing your spine.

 *Research for these topics includes purchased or viewed products from amazon buy including search terms: best seat cushions for back pain, the comfilife gel enhanced seat cushion, everlasting comfort seat cushion, purple royal seat cushion, purple double seat cushion and the tempur-pedic seat.

 Sitting Wedges: What Are They?

 Sitting on the wedges is more comfortable and prevents you from getting aching.
-An ergonomic sitting wedge supports the body naturally in a relaxed position and is thus designed to reduce discomfort from prolonged periods of sitting at the computer or desk.
+A great ergonomic sitting wedge can support the body naturally in a relaxed position and is thus designed to reduce discomfort from prolonged periods of sitting at the computer or desk.

 How Do Sitting Wedges Work?